by Premier Hospitals | August 9, 2018 |

 If you have been following news, then you would know that Sonali Bendre has been diagnosed with cancer.
 Suddenly, news articles educating people about the different types of cancer, their symptoms and treatment options.

-On that note, we wish to create awareness among our readers and patients on the types of cancers, our department of gynecology deals with.
+On that note, we wish to create awareness among our readers and patients on the types of cancers, our department of gynaecology deals with.

-An uncontrolled growth of abnormal cells that originate from the reproductive organs is known as gynecologic cancer.
-Gynecologic cancers include cervical, ovarian, uterine/endometrial, vaginal and vulvar cancers.
+An uncontrolled growth of abnormal cells that originate from the reproductive organs is known as gynaecologic cancer.
+Gynaecologic cancers include cervical, ovarian, uterine/endometrial, vaginal and vulvar cancers.

-It is important to understand that every woman is at a risk of developing a gynecologic cancer.
+It is important to understand that every woman is at a risk of developing a gynaecologic cancer.

-Given below are the descriptions of the causes and types of gynecologic cancers,
+Given below are the descriptions of the causes and types of gynaecologic cancers,

 - Cervical Cancer:Your cervix has two main types of cells: squamous and glandular cells, when they face abnormal changes, they are likely to result in cervical cancer.
 Cervical cancers are majorly caused by a persistent infection caused by a virus called Human Papillomavirus (HPV), for which people are given a vaccine.